MF42-DZH/ModePile/README.md

 3. Import the ***whole*** NullpoMino directory as a project.
 Make sure all the classpaths are set up.
 4. Merge the src directory from this repository and the one in the NullpoMino directory together.
 5. Compilation should be working.

+## Installation Notes

+### If a *bin* folder exists in the *NullpoMino* install folder

+1. Follow the instructions in the release's *README.txt* as stated.

+### In the case that a *bin* folder is non-existent in the *NullpoMino* install folder

+1. Open *NullpoMino.jar*.
+2. Create a folder in the root install directory for your copy of *NullpoMino* called *bin*.
+3. Extract the folders in *NullpoMino.jar* to the newly-created *bin* folder.
+4. Follow the instructions as given in the *README.txt* in the release.

 ## Resource Credits